 DISCLAIMER: The Cell Penetrating Alphabodies portrayed in this video are still in development.
 These experimental drugs have not been tested in clinical trials and are not yet available to patients.

-These conventional drug formats can only access approximately 20% of all known disease targets.
-Complix believes that its ability to access the intracellular space and bind novel targets with high affinity and specificity will allow for the development of effective new cancer therapies.
+Conventional drug formats can only access approximately 20% of all known disease targets.
+Complix believes that its ability to access the intracellular space and bind novel targets with high affinity and specificity will allow for the development of effective new therapies in oncology and other important disease areas with high medical need.

 High target specificity